Mugij: Transportation

-Mugij is well-connected by road to nearby big towns.
-State Highway 272, Mandangad to Dapoli passes from Mugij.
-Besides buses are also available as per their timings auto-rickshaw are available round-the clock.
+Mugij enjoys good road connectivity to nearby major towns, with the State Highway 272 (Mandangad–Dapoli) passing through the village and providing access to important locations.
+Regular bus services operate as per their schedules, and auto-rickshaws are generally available for local transportation.

+However, a serious concern exists in Iqbal Nagar, Mugij.
+The internal roads in this area have not been repaired for the past 4–5 years or even longer, and their condition has deteriorated badly.
+The roads are so damaged that walking properly has become difficult, especially for children, elderly residents, and patients.
+During monsoons, the situation worsens further, causing inconvenience, safety risks, and daily hardship for the residents.

+This long-pending issue highlights the urgent need for immediate road repair and maintenance in Iqbal Nagar, so that residents can enjoy the same level of accessibility, safety, and dignity that proper infrastructure provides.

 Educational facilities

 S. I. Zilla Parishad Primary Urdu School (IQBAL NAGAR) And Zilla pardishad Marathi School.

 Economy

 Mugij's economy was hugely dependent on agricultural products until early 1980.
 Post-1980, most of the young earners head toward metro cities, and thereby agricultural production gets a big hit in the coming years.
 During the same period, most of the people started to migrate to the Gulf, UK, Canada, Australia, and USA for jobs.
 Presently, 50% of the Mugij economy depends on remittances from foreign countries and metro cities.